 How To Start Skateboarding: Balance Techniques

 - Standing on the board- Standing on the board is the most basic balance technique to practice.
-Ideally, you will learn balance through going for it and actually riding, but standing on the board with something to hold onto helps find your balance at first.
+Ideally, you will learn balance through stepping on the board and actually riding, but standing on the board with something to hold onto can help beginners find their balance at first.

-- Leaning side to side/ front to back- leaning side to side builds the ankle strength as well as balance to be able to carve to turn and learn tricks.
+- Leaning side to side/ front to back- leaning side to side balance builds the ankle strength as well as balance to be able to carve to turn and learn tricks.
 Stand on the board next to something that you can hold on to practice leaning side to side.
-Make sure your trucks don’t turn too much or you will get wheel bite.
+Make sure your trucks aren’t too loose or you will get wheel bite.
 Your wheels shouldn’t touch the deck at all and wheel bite.
-Have your trucks lose to where they turn but aren’t unstable and wheel bite because they are too loose.
+Have your trucks loose enough to turn, but aren’t unstable causing wheel bite because they are too loose.
 Find what works for you.
 A lot of skaters start with tighter trucks because it’s more stable to balance on, but then they have a hard time leaning to turn!
 These skaters will need to learn to kick turn after they get their balance for carving.

-- Carving- Turning by leaning the board side to side while leaving all 4 wheels on the ground is called carving.
-Carving is used more in transition skateboarding to flow in a smooth line from obstacle to obstacle.
+- Carving- Turning by leaning the board side to side while all 4 wheels are on the ground is called carving.
+Carving is used more on skate park ramps to flow smoothly from obstacle to obstacle.
 It is used in street skating to make riding away from tricks more stylish.
 Your feet should be over the bolts when you first learn to carve for the best balance.

 - Squatting- Being able to crouch down and stand back up while balancing on the board is extremely important.
 You use this basic movement for loading up to do an ollie.
-It’s also used in the opposite way to absorb the impact when you jump down stairs.
+It’s also used in the opposite way to absorb the impact when you land tricks, especially when jumping down stairs.